tomdw/java-modules-context-boot/README.md

 ```

 java-modules-context-boot will make sure to start a separate spring context for every module annotated with this annotation.

+If you would like to use another `ApplicationContext` than the default `AnnotationConfigApplicationContext` you can specify the class using the `applicationContextClass` parameter of the `@ModuleContext` annotation.
+This class should extend `GenericApplicationContext` and implement the `AnnotationConfigRegistry` interface.

+This could be useful when you want to use a Spring Boot specific ApplicationContext that contains starters.
+For example an application context supporting web servlets such as `org.springframework.boot.web.servlet.context.AnnotationConfigServletWebServerApplicationContext`.

 ## Starting the application